 Long before the genre of 'conservation photography' was conceived, Wolfe was practicing it.
 In 1997 he created a conservation-themed photography contest as "an event for the advancement of photography as a unique medium capable of bringing awareness and preservation to our environment through art."
-After a very successful run through 2012 in which the International Conservation Photography Awards drew entries from around the world and was exhibited and traveled by The Burke Museum of Natural History and Culture in Seattle, the contest went into hiatus.
-Wolfe continues to judge various contests including the prestigious USA Landscape Photographer of the Year.
+The contest culminated in 2012 in which the International Conservation Photography Awards drew entries from around the world and was exhibited and traveled by The Burke Museum of Natural History and Culture in Seattle.

-"Art Wolfe's work tells a story that is overwhelming, breathtaking, and vast."-Robert Redford
+"Art Wolfe's work tells a story that is overwhelming, breathtaking, and vast." -Robert Redford